Home / Know Your Rights / New Mexico

 Can my New Mexico HOA force me to have a grass lawn?

 New Mexico's water conservation policies and general public policy support drought-resistant landscaping, but no specific section of the Homeowner Association Act explicitly protects xeriscaping from HOA restrictions.
 If your HOA is fining you for replacing a grass lawn with xeriscaping or drought-tolerant plants, you should consult a New Mexico attorney — there is no specific statute you can cite with confidence.
 This is different from solar panels, which are protected by the Solar Rights Act (NMSA §47-3-1 et seq.).
+This is a meaningfully weaker position than the solar situation above — don't assume the same statutory protections apply, since they genuinely don't exist for landscaping the way they do for solar.

 Can my New Mexico HOA restrict solar panels?